imran-salim/imran-salim/README.md

 ## 🚀 Now / Next

 - Learning ASP.NET Core and React
-- Shipping small full-stack apps with DB, HTTP, auth, and tests
+- Building small full-stack apps which may include DB, HTTP, auth, tests, and AI
 - Open to pairing, code reviews, and mini-collabs — open an issue!

 ---